King of Mountains: The Himalaya Mountain

 - The Great Himalayas (The Himadri Range)

-Flora & Fauna: Himalayan animal life and vegetation is very rich and a wide variety of plants and animals can be found there.
+Himalayan animal life and vegetation is very rich and a wide variety of plants and animals can be found there.
 The type of plant life changes with the change in height of mountain range from tropical to alpine, and so is the case with animal life.
-Eastern Himalayas is densely covered with forest range due to 2 factors 1: They are smaller in elevation as compared to western counterpart and 2: They get a huge amount of rainfall due to monsoon winds.
+Eastern Himalayas is densely covered with forest range due to 2 factors 1: They are smaller in elevation as compared to western counterparts and 2: They get a huge amount of rainfall due to monsoon winds.
 In the western Himalayas predominantly Deodar, Sal trees are found.
 The animal life varies with elevation and elephants and rhinoceroses are found in the lower Himalayan region also called Terai Region.
-Other important animals found are Kashmiri Stag, Black Bear, Langur, Musk Dear, snow leopards and Tibetan Yak.
-Yak is mostly domesticated and used as means of transportation.
-Many of animals found in the Himalayan region are on the verge of extinction and they need to be taken proper care.
+Other important animals found are Kashmiri Stag, Black Bear, Langur, Musk Dear, snow leopards, and Tibetan Yak.
+Yak is mostly domesticated and used as a means of transportation.
+Many animals found in the Himalayan region are on the verge of extinction and they need to be taken proper care.